The Curriculum at St Louis

 To find out more about the learning taking place in each year group for each of the curriculum subjects including Science, Computing, PSHE, Geography, History, Art, Design and Technology, PE, Music

-please click on the relevant topic web link.
+please click on the relevant curriculum overview.

 We aim to provide a rich and varied curriculum that will stimulate and enable each child to reach their full potential.